AaronBeaudoin/vercel-edge-middleware-test/README.md

 ### Via Query Parameters

 In both the `_rewrite` and `_redirect` edge middleware functions the new URL has the request URL's query parameters manually appended.
 However, as you can see by going to `/rewrite?test` or `/redirect?test`, the `request.url` passed to the `_alternate` edge function has no query parameters.
-However, for `_rewrite`, it is still present in the browser address bar URL.
+However, for `_rewrite`, it is still present in the browser address bar URL as expected.

 ### Via Headers

 In both the `_rewrite` and `_redirect` edge middleware functions a `x-custom` header is added.
 However, as you can see by going to `/rewrite` or `/redirect`, the `x-custom` header is not in `request.headers`.
-However, for `_rewrite`, it is still in the headers sent to the browser visible via the network devtools.
+However, for `_rewrite`, it is still in the headers sent to the browser visible via the network devtools as expected.

 ## The Question